saymrwulf/zipline/notes.md

-2016-03-18T06:45:00 - Refactor for clarity, might break a few tests though (zipline) 2016-06-23T20:31:00 - Quick fix, referencing a known issue from the official repo (zipline) 2016-08-13T04:57:00 - Implementing approach from a new paper read last night (zipline)
+2016-03-18T06:45:00 - Refactor for clarity, might break a few tests though (zipline) 2016-06-23T20:31:00 - Quick fix, referencing a known issue from the official repo (zipline) 2016-08-13T04:57:00 - Implementing approach from a new paper read last night (zipline) 2016-08-13T03:30:00 - Quick fix, referencing a known issue from the official repo (zipline)